Bamboo shoots

 Family Poaceae – Grass family.

 Genus Bambusa Schreb. – bamboo.
-More than 70 genera are divided into about 1,450 species.
+More than 70 genera are

-Species: About 130 species.
+Species: About

 +The important species